MicrosoftDocs/Viva/Viva/engage/engage-microsoft-365-groups.md

 A: All the Microsoft 365 content associated with the community is deleted.
 This content includes the document library, OneNote notebook, and Planner plans.
 These resources are "soft-deleted," and can be restored by your administrator for up to 30 days.

-For more information, see [Delete a community or group in Yammer](https://support.office.com/article/2a70a1f9-d081-488e-9fc7-0f7684e5a58b).
+For more information, see [Delete a community or group in Viva Engage](https://support.office.com/article/2a70a1f9-d081-488e-9fc7-0f7684e5a58b).

 ### Q: Does the Microsoft 365 group expiration policy apply to Viva Engage communities connected to Microsoft 365 Groups?